binary-coffee-dev/dcs-frontend/README.md

 ## Build

+**Expose environment variables**

+All the environment variables of the project can be found in the `src/environments/environments.ts` file.
+If you want to change the value of some of these environments variables, you only need to have the environment in the system.
+In order to be possible to recognize the variable you need to put at the beginning the `NG_` prefix, so if the variable name is `apiUrl` you need to **export** the environment variable `NG_API_URL` and this will be automatically inserted in the `base.ts` file at the same level of the `environment.ts` file.

+**Environment variables**

+- `NG_API_URL`: api url.
+By default: `http://localhost:1337/`
+- `NG_PRODUCTION`: define if the application is running in production or not.
+By default: `false`

+**Build the project**

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests